sathsaraniii/RPAL-Interpreter/README.md

 - **CSEMachine**: Control Stack Environment machine that executes the control structures
 - **ErrorHandler**: Manages and reports compilation and runtime errors

-## Requirements

-- Python 3.x
-- Make (optional, for using Makefile commands)

-## Installation

-1. Clone the repository
-2. Ensure Python 3 is installed
-3. Run the interpreter with your RPAL program files

 ## RPAL Language Features

 This interpreter supports standard RPAL constructs including: